usdot-fhwa-stol/carma-analytics-fotda/vru_use_case_scripts/README.md

 ## `monitor_time_sync_through_logs`

 This script monitors whether if all components are stepping in synchronization ensuring their simulation time synchronization.
+> [!NOTE]
+> This script relies on python libraries watchdog and docker

 ```console
 ./monitor_time_sync_through_logs
 ```

 ### Example output
 Red line shows how long in system wall time it took for MOSAIC to step to the next simulation time step.